Mitochondria- The Untold Story and role in Autism

 For anyone who has taken a high school biology class, they know that the role of the mitochondria is the powerhouse of the cell.
 It creates ATP which is the energy currency of the cell needed to do most activities….and there… is where most people’s understanding ends.

-It has become apparent that many children with Autism have mitochondria with poor function.
+Through the work of Dr. Naviaux in San Diego, It has become apparent through that many children with Autism have mitochondria with poor function.

-The idiopathic mitochondrial deficiency patients often have other diagnoses of chronic fatigue, POTS (postural orthostatic syndrome), Some of these patients might get labeled with a diagnosis of; lyme, Ehlers Danlos, mycotoxin sickness and a number of other vague diseases that leave the medical community dumbfounded and frustrated.
+The idiopathic mitochondrial deficiency patients often have other diagnoses of chronic fatigue, POTS (postural orthostatic syndrome), lyme, Ehlers Danlos, mycotoxin sickness and a number of other vague diseases that leave the medical community dumbfounded and frustrated.
 Often resulting in the patients being told it’s all in their head.
 (When your body isn’t functioning well, it’s an evolutionary response to have anxiety or depression… this does not mean that those mental states are the origin of the disease.)

 Here is the ditty….
 We need properly functioning mitochondria to DO EVERYTHING.
 If our cells are factories, mitochondria make the electricity.
 Factories can’t do anything without electricity.

 Imagine trying to run a machine as complex as the human body with only 40% electrical capacity?
-Well, that is what’s happening for a lot of people.
+Well, that is what’s happening for a lot of people with mitochondrial deficiency.